jlam55555/dsa/README.md

 ##### Package naming convention

-For well-known data structures or algorithms with a canonical name, the package can be named the same as the data structure/algorithm.
+For well-known data structures or algorithms with a canonical name (e.g., `knapsack`), the package can be named the same as the data structure/algorithm.
 For variants of algorithms or mixed algorithms, the package name can be the problem source and number, e.g., `lc_1239` for LeetCode #1239 or `pe_0015` for Project Euler #15.

 If a LeetCode problem (or other numbered problem) contains a well-known data structure/algorithm, the package may be named with either the canonical data structure/algorithm name or the numbered LeetCode style, or the package may be split into two packages.
+For example, LeetCode #15 is the famous "three sum" problem -- it can be a package `three_sum`, `lc_0015`, or split into two packages.
 There is no set rule.

 The name style convention is `snake_case`.